-As of Q1 2025, Bill Ackman’s Pershing Square Capital Management portfolio showcases significant strategic shifts with a new leading position and notable adjustments across key holdings.
-Below is a detailed overview of the top positions and the latest moves since the previous quarter (Q4 2024).
+As of Q2 2025, Bill Ackman’s Pershing Square Capital Management portfolio shows significant consolidation with 11 holdings totaling $13.7 billion.
+The quarter marked a notable addition of Amazon to the portfolio while maintaining strong positions in mobility, diversified assets, and consumer brands.
+Below is a detailed overview of the top positions and the latest strategic moves.

 1